 Even if you don’t consider yourself much of a cook, you can use your RV’s kitchen to your advantage once you’ve arrived at your destination.

 But with a little bit of creative Tetrising (and maybe some meal prep), you can store a whole lot more than you think in your RV’s fridge and kitchen cabinets.
-And that means you have the freedom to make delicious meals that don’t rely on not-so-nutritious ingredients, like boxes of Hamburger Helper.
+And that means you have the freedom to make delicious meals that don’t rely on shelf-stable but less nutritious ingredients.
 Check out this blog post to learn more!